VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 ```
     ./bin/client
 ```
 By default, client tries to connect on localhost, on port 8101 (the default Apache Karaf SSH port).
 Client accepts different options to let you connect on a remote Apache Karaf instance.

-You can use --help to get details about these options.
+You can use `--help` command to get details about these options.

-or type
+or use command below
 ```
     ssh karaf@localhost -p 8101
 ```
-(password: karaf)
+**Password**: karaf

-(This connection can be local or remote.)
+This connection can be local or remote.

 When connected to the background process, you can logout (this closes only the ./bin/client process, but not the FRINX ODL server) by typing
 ```